 Highly scarce metamorphic postcard of the 1908 Boston Red Sox pub. by J.P.
 Furlong.
 This low-grade specimen is missing the fold-out section, but includes Manager John McGuire, the pre-Fenway Huntington Grounds Ballpark, Owner John Taylor and Secretary-Treasurer, Hugh McBreen.

 These rare 1908 cards were issued by J.B.
 Coyle Co. as part of a Pittsburgh Pirates set offered for sale at Exhibition Park.
 The set included its own album and 15 cards.
-Here are cards of Hall of Famer, Fred Clarke, and rookie outfielder Owen Wilson.
+Here are cards of Hall of Famer, Fred Clarke, Tommy Leach, and rookie outfielder Owen Wilson.

 Perhaps the most beautiful of the Pre-Linen Era baseball postcards, the Rose Company embossed set from 1908-09 featured major league talent, as well as ten players from the New York State League.
 This example showcases White Sox catcher, Billy Sullivan.